PycWB/pycwb/docs/source/tutorial_search.rst

 Job Control
 -----------------

-The job control part is done by :py:func:`pycwb.search.search`.
+The job control part is done by the functions in :py:func:`pycwb.workflow`.

 Initialize logger with log_file and log_level, if log_file is None, log will be printed to stdout.